Dimitry4Now/Dimitry4Now/README.md

 ### Hi there 👋

-I am a student from the Faculty of Computer Science and Education in Skopje.
+I am a student from the Faculty of Computer Science and Engineering in Skopje.
 Passionate about technology in general.
 IoT devices, robots, PLCs, computers...

 🤖 Started my carrer as automation technician. 🤖
 🖮 Currently working as software developer. 🖱️